naqeebghazi/darey/README.md

   > Runs commands as a superuser (i.e. root admin)

 - **sudo yum update**
-  > A command using sudo (so it runs as an admin operation) to run updates for the package manager Yum which helps updating the system software
+  > A command using sudo (so it runs as an admin task) to run updates for the package manager Yum which helps updating the system software

 ![Image](Images/Screenshot%202023-10-11%20at%2022.04.40.png)

+- **touch**
+  >cteates a new empty file
+- **cat**
+  > prints to screen what is in a file
 ![Image](Images/Screenshot%202023-10-11%20at%2022.09.54.png)

+- **ls**
+  > Lists out the contents of a directory
+  > adding flag:
+    > - a : lists all hidden files as well
+  >   - l : lists all permissions/ownership/group ownership, size and creation/modification date of each files

 ![Image](Images/Screenshot%202023-10-11%20at%2022.21.55.png)

 ![Image](Images/Screenshot%202023-10-11%20at%2022.22.35.png)

+- **mkdir**
+  > Creates a new empty directory
+  > You can list the contents of the directory after using ls -al
 ![Image](Images/Screenshot%202023-10-11%20at%2022.23.41.png)

+- **rm**
+  > removes files
+  > adding the flag -d enables the deletion of empty directories.
+The flag -r removes subdirectories too and -f forces the deletion and ignores any warnings for deletion
 ![Image](Images/Screenshot%202023-10-11%20at%2022.24.27.png)